groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 from the less sensitive machine, the less senistive machine can not send them directly.
 - All of the administration is performed form the sensitive zone.
 No adminsitration is posisble from the non sensitive zone.
-- Their are several service accounts created on each machine, with the account "haut" being the only one with the rights to download from a less sensitive zone, the account "verif" being the only one with the rights to transfer files between zones on each machine and the account "bas"  being the only one with exposed towards the more sensitive zone.
+- There are several service accounts created on each machine, with the account "haut" being the only one with the rights to download from a less sensitive zone, the account "verif" being the only one with the rights to transfer files between zones on each machine and the account "bas"  being the only one with exposed towards the more sensitive zone.
 The account "verif" is